Cube diagrams and 3-dimensional Reidemeister-like moves for knots: Cube Diagrams

+\begin{Remark} An alternate but equivalent formulation of the marking conditions is given by the first author in a recent paper \cite{Bald}.
+In the alternate formulation, the third condition is changed by a simple permutation of the letters ($X \mapsto Z$, $Y\mapsto X$, $Z\mapsto Y$). \end{Remark}

-An oriented link can be embedded into $\Gamma$ by connecting pairs of markings with a line segment whenever two of their corresponding coordinates are the same.
-Each line segment is oriented to go from an $X$ to a $Y$, from a $Y$ to a $Z$, or from a $Z$ to an $X$.
+Embed an oriented piecewise linear link $L$ into $C$ by connecting pairs of markings with a line segment whenever two of their corresponding coordinates are the same.
+Each segment is oriented to go from either $X$ to $Y$, $Y$ to $Z$, or from $Z$ to $X$.
 The markings in each flat define two perpendicular segments of the link $L$ joined at a vertex, call the union of these segments a {\it cube bend}.
 If a cube bend is contained in an $x$-flat, we call it an {\it $x$-cube bend}.
 Similarly, define {\it $y$-cube bends} and {\it $z$-cube bends}.

-Arrange the markings in $\Gamma$ so that the following {\em crossing conditions} hold: \begin{itemize} \item At every intersection point of the $(x,y)$-projection, the segment parallel to the $x$-axis has smaller $z$-coordinate than the segment parallel to the $y$-axis.\\
+Arrange the markings in $C$ so that the following {\em crossing conditions} hold: \begin{itemize} \item At every intersection point of the $(x,y)$-projection of $L$, the segment parallel to the $x$-axis has smaller $z$-coordinate than the segment parallel to the $y$-axis.\\